env0-labs/env0.terminal/docs/env0.terminal_Contracts.md

 This file contains historical contract material from prior milestones.
 It is preserved for context.

 True north for the new baseline:
-- Public API may change; we are not constrained by prior Unity integration.
+- Public API may change; we are not constrained by prior front-end integration.
 - The engine remains headless and deterministic, with a single coordination entrypoint.
 - JSON-driven world state remains the default configuration source.
 - Tests define the current contract; update tests and docs together.